At Premier Physiotherapy we are 100% committed to your wellness.

 Abbey is a resident physiotherapist practicing in orthopaedics.
 Her educational background includes a Master of Science in Physical Therapy from Queen’s University, which she earned after completing her Honours Bachelor of Science with a specialization in Kinesiology.

-Abbey believes in the importance of an active lifestyle and combines exercise with manual therapy and education to equip clients with the necessary tools to understand and manage injuries and conditions.
+Abbey believes in the importance of an active lifestyle and helping clients recover so that they can fully enjoy the activities that matter to them.
+Abbey combines exercise, manual therapy, dry needling and education to equip clients with the necessary tools to understand, manage and prevent injuries and chronic conditions.
 She believes in working with her clients as important participants in their own recovery.

 Janine Sibayan MSc(PT) Physiotherapy Resident